nu-radio/NuRadioMC/NuRadioReco/autodoc/pages/detector_database_fields.rst

 deployment_time: the time of antenna deployment aka the time when the antenna depth was measured (relevant because the depth changes because of snow accumulation)
 type: the type of antenna

+Antenna positions can be visualized in 3D using the script `NuRadioReco/detector/visualize_detector.py my_detector.json`